- Conflict Resolution

 - Leadership Issues

-I can provide both individualized training and consultation to you in your role as leader, as well as work with your team or group to establish productive norms and processes for working together into the future.
+With my certification in The Rocket Model, I have the training to administer and interpret the result of the TAS, and can then provide both individualized training and consultation to you in your role as leader, as well as work with your team or group to establish productive norms and processes to become a high functioning team into the future.

 - Succession Planning